-On the one-year anniversary of my godson's baptism, I want to honor him.
+On the two-year anniversary of my godson's baptism, I want to honor him.
 Here is the note that I wrote to him before his special day.

 Below is my note to my godson before his baptism.
 My godson is my nephew, Mason.
 Becoming a godmother is a job that I take very seriously and I am so very honored!